 In June 2020, we initiated our commercial launch of Jelmyto in the United States.
 We have staffed, trained and prepared a commercial team comprising a field force of 48 representatives with deep experience in both urology and oncology.
 The sales representatives are led by seven regional business managers.
-Each region is supported with a Clinical Nurse Educator to provide training and support around instillation, as well as a Field Reimbursement manager to ensure access and reimbursement.
-In the last year, we hired a team of seven medical science liaisons who have appropriately engaged with physicians interested in learning more about UroGen and our technology, including through virtual meetings.
+Each region is supported by a Clinical Nurse Educator to provide education and training around instillation, as well as a Field Reimbursement manager to help ensure access and reimbursement for appropriate patients.
+In addition, we have a team of seven medical science liaisons who have appropriately engaged with physicians interested in learning more about UroGen and our technology, including through virtual meetings.

 We are committed to helping patients access Jelmyto.
-Our market access teams have been laying the foundation for coverage and reimbursement, meeting multiple times with payers.
+Our market access teams have laid the foundation for coverage and reimbursement, meeting multiple times with payers.
 In addition to reimbursement and access, we have also been focused on ensuring seamless integration into physician practices.
-We have implemented processes to help make Jelmyto preparation and administration safe and seamless for practitioners and patients, including entering into an agreement with a major national pharmacy under which the pharmacy, following receipt of a patient prescription, will be able to prepare and dispense the Jelmyto admixture on our behalf.
+We have implemented processes to help make Jelmyto preparation and administration safe and seamless for practitioners and patients, including entering into an agreement with a major national pharmacy under which the pharmacy, following receipt of a patient prescription, will prepare and dispense the Jelmyto admixture on our behalf.